Smart Tax Moves: Year-Round Strategies That Save You Money

 Quick Tips:

-- Always get a written receipt for all donations, especially for non-cash contributions over $500.
+- Always get a written receipt for all donations, especially for non-cash contributions.

-- Bunching donations into one tax year—combining contributions you’d typically make over two years—can help you exceed the standard deduction threshold and maximize your tax savings.
+- Bunching donations into one tax year — combining contributions you would typically make over two years — can help you exceed the standard deduction threshold and maximize your tax savings.

-- Check to ensure your charity choice is legitimate by using the Charity Navigator.
+- Check to ensure your charity is legitimate by using Charity Navigator.

 2. Maximize Your Retirement Savings

-What if you could plan for your future and save on taxes at the same time?
-Retirement savings accounts offer a win-win: they help you secure your financial future while giving you valuable tax benefits today.
+Planning for your future and saving on taxes at the same time?
+Retirement savings accounts make both possible.
+They help you build long-term financial security while giving you real tax benefits today.

 Here's how:

 - 401(k): Contributions reduce your taxable income.
-Check your plan’s limits and make the most of what’s allowed.
+Check your plan's limits and contribute as much as you can.

-- Traditional IRA: You might qualify for a deduction if you contribute by the tax-filing deadline, usually mid-April.
+- Traditional IRA: You may qualify for a deduction if you contribute by the tax filing deadline, usually mid-April.

-- Roth IRA: While contributions aren’t deductible, qualified withdrawals are tax-free, offering long-term savings benefits.
+- Roth IRA: Contributions are not deductible, but qualified withdrawals are tax-free, offering solid long-term benefits.

-- Even small increases in your retirement contributions can make a big difference over time.
+Quick Tip: Even small increases in your retirement contributions can make a meaningful difference over time.

 3. Use Your Investments to Lower Taxes

-Turn your financial missteps into smart tax moves.
-Underperforming investments don’t have to be a loss—they can actually work in your favor.
-By using tax-loss harvesting, you can offset gains and reduce your taxable income, turning setbacks into savings.
+Underperforming investments do not have to be a total loss.
+By using tax-loss harvesting, you can offset gains and reduce your taxable income, turning a setback into a tax advantage.

 Here's How It Works: